Undermassive Hosts of $z = 4-6 $ AGN from JWST/NIRCam Image Decomposition with CONGRESS, FRESCO, and JADES: AGN-Host image decomposition

 When applying \textsc{GALFITM} following the setup described in \cite{zhuang_2024}, we find that for some sources the fits in the F356W and F444W bands converge to unphysical solutions, characterized by extremely small effective radii ($\sim$ 10\% of the PSF FWHM) and very large S\'ersic indices that reach the imposed parameter boundaries.
-This behavior indicates that the GALFITM fits are unstable in these bands.
+This behavior is driven by the limited constraining power of the data on the host-galaxy structural parameters in the LW bands.
 In such cases, the inferred flux contribution of the Sérsic component at F444W can increase by more than 100\% compared to the results obtained when fixing the Sérsic parameters from an SW band.
 For sources where GALFITM does not break down at long wavelengths—i.e., where it yields physically reasonable Sérsic profiles across all bands — we find consistent results between the two approaches.
-For example, in the case of GN1014406, GALFITM yields a stellar mass estimate of log(\mstar) = 7.68$^{+0.12}_{-0.09}$, which is consistent with the result obtained using GALFIT + MCMC (log(\mstar) = 7.64$^{+0.20}_{-0.23}$.
-Therefore we first use GALFIT to extract the structural information of the extended emission from a SW band, taking advantage of its higher spatial resolution, narrower PSF, and lower AGN contribution compared to the LW bands, and then fix this Sérsic profile across all bands and use MCMC fitting to decompose the flux contributions of the point source and extended components.
+For example, in the case of GN1014406, GALFITM yields a stellar mass estimate of $\log(\mstar) = 7.68^{+0.12}_{-0.09}$, which is consistent with our result of $\log(\mstar) = 7.64^{+0.20}_{-0.23}$ obtained using the GALFIT + MCMC method.
+Therefore we first use GALFIT to extract the structural information of the extended emission from an SW band, taking advantage of its higher spatial resolution, narrower PSF, and lower AGN contribution compared to the LW bands, and then fix this Sérsic profile across all bands and use MCMC fitting to decompose the flux contributions of the point source and extended components.

-We also applied our method to the faint AGN-hosting galaxy GN53757 reported in \cite{Ignas_2025}, deriving a stellar mass of $\log(M_{}/M_{\odot}) = 8.83^{+0.19}{-0.10}$.
-For the same source, \cite{Ignas_2025} estimated a stellar mass of $\log(M{}/M_{\odot}) = 8.81^{+0.26}_{-0.26}$ using \textsc{Forcepho} \citep{forcepho}.The agreement between these independent measurements demonstrates that different imaging fitting approaches yield consistent results, supporting the reliability of our method.
+We compared our method with \textsc{Forcepho} \citep{forcepho}, which was used by \cite{Ignas_2025} to decompose faint AGN-hosting galaxies and derive stellar masses.
+Although there is no overlap between our sample and theirs, we applied our method to the most extended source in their sample, GN53757.
+We obtained a stellar mass of $\log(M_\ast/M_{\odot}) = 8.83^{+0.19}_{-0.10}$.
+For the same object, \cite{Ignas_2025} reported $\log(M\ast/M_{\odot}) = 8.81^{+0.26}_{-0.26}$ based on \textsc{Forcepho}.
+The close agreement between these independent measurements indicates that different image-fitting approaches produce consistent stellar mass estimates, supporting the robustness of our method.